Negative Impact of Online Political Incivility on Willingness to See Political Comments: Methods

 In the statistical analysis, the responses of those with duplicated IP addresses were excluded from the dataset (\textit{N} = 2 out of 3,887).\footnote{These are very rare cases that happened for unknown reasons, given that Lucid rejects participation with non-unique IP addresses by default.} In addition, the responses of those who failed an attention check question were excluded from the dataset (\textit{N} = 189 out of 3,885).\footnote{As an attention check, each participant was randomly presented with one of the following five sentences: ``Please select `Strongly disagree' for this question,'' ``Please select `Disagree' for this question,'' ``Please select `Neither agree nor disagree' for this question,'' ``Please select `Agree' for this question,'' and ``Please select `Strongly agree' for this question.''
 The participants who did not select the proper item for this question were considered satisficers because they were considered not to have carefully read the question text.} Those who answered inappropriate ages (\textit{N} = 471 out of 3,696) were also excluded.\footnote{More specifically, if a respondent's answer to the age question on Lucid Marketplace and that on Qualtrics differed by more than one, the responses were judged as inappropriate.
 A difference of $\pm$ 1 year was accepted.
 Lucid Marketplace stores and reuses their age responses for 30 days (see \url{https://support.cint.com/s/article/Collecting-Data-From-Redirects}).
 Some of the participants might have had birthdays in the past 30 days and their ages have changed.
-Also, some may not remember their age exactly, and thus, the present study considered that an error of $\pm$ 1 year is natural and acceptable.}
+Also, some may not remember their age exactly, and thus, the present study considered that an error of $\pm$ 1 year is natural and acceptable.} \footnote{The setting in which participants from the pilot studies were not allowed to participate in the main survey was preferable.
+Therefore, it was set up so that those who completed the pilot studies could not participate in the main survey.
+However, owing to an error by the researcher, those who participated in the pilot studies but did not complete them were able to participate in the main survey.
+Therefore, based on the panelist ID (PID) provided by Lucid, the response of a participant in the main survey who had also participated in the pilot study and seen the treatment comment was excluded from the dataset (\textit{N} = 1).}

 The missing values in the outcome variables (``Don't know/Don't answer'') were processed by multiple imputation method with the Expectation-Maximization with Bootstrapping (EMB) algorithm \citep{Honaker2011}.\footnote{The present study generated \textit{M} = 1,000 imputed datasets using the Amelia II package \citep{Honaker2011} in R, analyzed the imputed datasets separately, and then combined the results using mi.t.test() function in the MKmisc package \citep{Kohl2022} in R. A model for predicting missing values included several variables, such as the experimental condition (as represented by a dummy indicator for the uncivil comment condition), age, gender identity, education level, and income level.}